 Conversion

-It refers to the number of people who have taken the desired action due to your social media posts or advertising, such as making a purchase or filling out a form.
+It refers to the number of people who have taken the desired action due to your social media posts or advertising, such as purchasing or filling out a form.

 Social Media Followers and Subscribers